 Take off at sunset, land at dawn, and it can become your best travel ally if you know how to face it.
 Do you still need more clues?

 What is a red eye flight?
-The answer is simple – and even a bit silly: that's the term for commercial flights that depart at night and arrive at their destination the next morning.
-As it is often difficult to sleep on airplanes, these flights can cause fatigue, insomnia and red eyes, hence the name.
-Doesn't sound very appealing at first glance, does it?
-However, there are some not-so-obvious advantages that once you read them they will make you want to fly at night – keeping your eyes as white as the clouds.
+The answer is simple – and even a bit silly: that's the term for commercial flights that depart at night and arrive at their destination the following day.
+As it is often difficult to sleep on airplanes, these flights can cause fatigue, insomnia, and red eyes, hence the name.
+It doesn't sound very appealing at first glance, does it?
+However, there are some not-so-obvious advantages that once you read them, they will make you want to fly at night – keeping your eyes as white as the clouds.

 Why should you book a red eye flight?

 1. Late-night flights are usually cheaper (and less crowded!)

 Let’s face it, spending a whole night on a plane is something not everyone is willing to do – you will after reading this – but the airlines still need to book as many seats as possible.
 The outcome is low fares, sometimes even half the price of its diurnal equivalent.
 But they never reach total capacity, so the opportunity to have a whole row for yourself alone and be able to sleep pleasantly increases exponentially.
 Bonus: As there are fewer people, restrictions on hand luggage are usually not as strict.